-According to FAO (2015), Cameroon has around 18.8 million hectares of forest land, which constitutes almost 40% of the total land area.
+According to the Ministry of Forests and Wildlife (2018), Cameroon has about 22 million hectares of forests, or nearly 46% of the total country area.
 26 000 hectares (0.1% of the forest area) is categorised as planted forest.
 Forest land cover in Cameroon has declined for the last 25 years with a loss of around 1.0% forest cover per year, which is one of the highest deforestation rates in the Congo Basin.

-The main drivers of deforestation in Cameroon are conversion to agriculture, from both large and medium-scale plantations, as well as smallholders, fuel-wood harvesting, mining and infrastructure development, while unsustainable and illegal logging has been identified as one of the main drivers of forest degradation in Cameroon.
+The main drivers of deforestation in Cameroon are (i) conversion to agriculture, from both large and medium-scale plantations, as well as smallholders, (ii) fuel-wood harvesting, (iii) mining and (iv) infrastructure development.
+Unsustainable and illegal logging is also to blame for the degradation of Cameroon's forests.
 Illegal logging has long been recognised as a significant problem in Cameroon.
 Concerns have been raised over the misuse of certain logging permits in the country, and the lack of effective regulation and law enforcement (Hoare, 2015).

 Cameroon’s forests are mainly tropical rainforests of two predominant types: lowland evergreen (54% of total forest area), and lowland semi-deciduous (28%).
 The evergreen forests can be divided into two broad categories: The Biafran forests, a low altitude coastal forest along the Gulf of Guinea, and the Congo Basin forests in Cameroon’s south and southeast.
 Biafran forests have been largely cleared, but where it still exists, it is characterised by species such as Azobé (Lophira alata) and Ozouga (Sacoglottis gabonensis).
-The species composition of the Congo Basin forests differ significantly from that of the Biafran forest, and an important species of these forests is Moabi (Baillonella toxisperma).
+The composition of species in the Guinean-Congolese forests differs significantly from that of the Biafran forest due to the absence of gregarious Caesalpiniacae, with the notable exception of the Limbali (Gilbertiodendron dewevrei).
+Another characteristic is the significant number of Moabi (Baillonella toxisperma).
 Other commercial tree species harvested include Sapelli (Entandrophragma cylindricum) and Sipo (Entandrophragma utile) and Ayous (Triplochiton scleroxylon).
+The dense semi-deciduous medium-altitude forest is characterised by its abundance of Sterculiaceae.
+They are particularly rich in species that lend themselves to peeling (FAO).

 In the non-PFE (domaine forestier non-permanent) non-allocated lands are mainly used by local communities for farms and other purposes, and allocation of these lands to communities shall follow formal procedures.
 However, disputes over forest ownership and the demarcation of boundaries have been common in the past and remain so today (ITTO, 2011).